 Wastewater professionals once accepted the high costs of operating wastewater treatment facilities as a consequence of meeting their discharge permit requirements.
 As the cost of energy rises and emphasis on renewable energy increases, local authorities and municipalities are seeking solutions that save money and meet renewable requirements.
-Jenbacher gas engines provide a renewable energy solution through cogeneration / combined heat & power (CHP) that results in long-term savings for wastewater treatment plants.
+Jenbacher gas engines provide a renewable energy solution through combined heat and power (CHP) technology that results in long-term savings for wastewater treatment plants.
+Alternatively, biogas upgrading plants can convert biogas to biomethane for injection into the gas grid or for vehicle fuel.

 - Generation of renewable energy from a waste material through cogeneration / CHP